4 Ways You Can Avoid Stinky Feet

 Thoroughly cleaning your feet is more than rinsing them in a quick shower.
 Dr. Rowland recommends soaking your feet in a mixture of vinegar and water or Epsom salt and water.

 For a salt soak, dissolve half a cup of Epsom salt in a tub or large bowl of warm water and soak for about 10 to 20 minutes.
 Epsom salt pulls moisture out of your skin, which in turn makes a less-inviting place for bacteria to survive.

 For a vinegar soak, combine two parts water with one part vinegar in a tub or large bowl of warm water and soak for 15 to 20 minutes once a week.
 You can use either white or apple cider vinegar.
 Vinegar makes your skin inhospitable to bacteria.
 One note of caution: do not use this soak if your feet have open sores, scratches or cuts or if the soak irritates your skin.

 If you prefer the shower, it’s important to wash your feet thoroughly using a wash cloth and be sure to scrub between the toes.

 Whatever method you choose, be sure to dry your feet well after bathing, soaking or swimming.
 Unpleasant odor comes from moisture, so it’s important to keep feet, shoes and socks as dry as possible, Dr. Rowland says.

-If your feet get sweaty as the day goes on, put an extra pair of socks in your gym bag or briefcase and change your socks at lunchtime or after your workout.
+If your feet get sweaty as the day goes on, put an extra pair of socks in your bag and change your socks at lunchtime or after your workout.

 You also can help keep your feet dry by choosing socks made of cotton, and shoes made of natural materials such as cotton or leather.
 These natural materials allow the moisture on your feet to evaporate.
 Man-made materials such as nylon or plastic trap moisture.